Johann Daniel Schumacher: Biography

 Schumacher was born in Colmar in 1690.
 After studying philosophy at the University of Strasbourg, he became the tutor of the Count of Leiningen-Hartenburg.
 When he went with him to Paris, he met Pierre Lefort (1676-1754), a nephew of Peter the Great's admiral, who invited him to join him in Russia, where Peter the Great took him into service as a librarian.
 Some years later, in 1714, he became secretary of the department of medicine, and librarian of the Library of the Russian Academy of Sciences, which had opened in 1703.
 Peter the Great sent him to France, England, and the Netherlands in 1721, to invite scholars to settle in St. Petersbourg.

 Laurentius Blumentrost (1692-1755), founder of the academy, made him secretary of the academy in 1724, putting him in charge of the new Academic Library and the Kunstkamera.
 Meanwhile, a certain number of scholars, among them Bilfinger and Bernoulli, arrived at St Petersburg.
-Over the years, some scholars, like Bernoulli, leave the academy, accusing Schumacher of despotism.
+Over the years, some scholars, like Bernoulli, left the academy, accusing Schumacher of despotism.
 Suffering from Schumacher’s persecutions, Müller was forced to go to Siberia in 1732, where he stayed until 1743.
 A formal complaint was carried before the academy's senate, charging him with authoritarianism and misappropriation of funds.
 However, he was only found guilty of the misappropriation of the alcohol stores of the academy.
 Following this, he set up a printing house linked to the Academy, dealing with the liberal arts and mechanics.

+In 1730, Schumacher began a lengthy correspondence with Leonhard Euler, then at the academy.
+The correspondence continued until 1757, long after Euler had left for Berlin, and eventually comprised over three hundred letters in total.
+They shared scientific news and Euler advised Schumacher on suitable candidates for vacancies at the academy, as well as sending scientific equipment and his own latest publications.